CodeScop/Oge-Mai-Field-Guide/forestquests.md

 LAST UPDATED 16 SEPT 2020

 Okay!
-So, I'm going to try to consolidate ALL THE QUESTS in the game.
+So, I'm going to try to consolidate ALL THE QUESTS in this region.
 Everything that isn't a Main Quest will be listed in alphabetical order after the Main Quests.
 The Main Quests will be in order, since it's a clearly defined road; and that "road" metaphor will extend in multiple directions.
 Hence, the new "Route" line of info to tell you how to find it/where you picked it up.

 **The Main Quest Highway** is the main questline of the game, the backbone which unlocks everything else.
 This line, and only this line, will be defined solely by where it is in the sequence; the Route will tell you where it is in that sequence (LF MQ 3 for the third Main Quest in the Luciola Forest sequence, etc)